 Frequently Asked Questions

-The MIEJCC was created to help to facility communications between community and government partners, a resource repository, and advocacy for elder abuse victims.
+The MEJCC was created to help to facility communications between community and government partners, a resource repository, and advocacy for elder abuse victims.

 How can I locate other community based elder abuse groups across Michigan?

 We have created an interactive map of the state.
 Click on the icon for the location you desire.
 The name and contact information for that group will be displayed.